 The basement of the building is used for the storage of stock items of first demand as well as for parking the Boards’ service vehicles.

-The water reservoirs of the Board are located southeast of the Larnaka - Limassol road, 10km from the Larnaka city center.
+The main water reservoirs of the Board are located southeast of the Larnaka - Limassol road, 10km from the Larnaka city center.
 The first water reservoirs with a capacity of 2,700 cubic meters were constructed in 1965.
-Later in 1974, the new water reservoirs were constructed with a capacity of 8,000 m³.
-The existing storage capacity of the reservoirs is able to supply water to consumers for 12 consecutive hours at peak flow.
+Later in 1974, new water reservoirs were constructed with a capacity of 8,000 m³.
+With the existing storage capacity of the reservoirs the Board is able to supply water to consumers for 12 consecutive hours at peak flow.
 The water reservoirs are guarded 24hours by the Water Board staff.